Moving to Croatia Guide

 - Bachelor of Science and Bachelor of Arts

 - Master of Science and Master of Arts

 - Master of Education

 - Doctor of Science and Doctor of Arts

-Croatia has a range of delicacy’s that show the country’s diverse cultural and geographical influences.
+Croatia has a range of delicacies that show the country’s diverse cultural and geographical influences.
 There is a variety of traditional and culturally different dishes, with meat and seafood taking the centre stage of the show.
-Influences from other countries have inspired the Croatian culinary seen into what it is today, with inspiration from ancient Greece, Italy and Turkey coming through all over Croatia.
+Influences from other countries have inspired the Croatian culinary scene into what it is today, with inspiration from ancient Greece, Italy and Turkey coming from all over Croatia.

 In Croatia, every religious holiday or time of celebration is celebrated with a traditional serving dish.
 On Christmas and Good Friday, served to you is cod; New year is celebrated with a pork dish, and at carnivals and festivals kranfe or donuts are prepared for one and all.

 The cuisine in Croatia ranges depending on where you are.
 Due to differences in climate and other aspects, the cuisine can vary.
 The Dalmatia cuisine is based strongly around fish, with black risotto taking the spotlight.
 Black risotto is a seafood dish, which uses squid and cuttlefish.
 The blackness of the risotto is made from the squid ink, which gives it a unique quality.
 In this part of Croatia the cuisine is Mediterranean, and the use of rosemary, sage bail and olives are common in dishes.